-Selection of mentor/committee members and submission of the degree plan
+Selection of mentor/committee members & Submission of degree plan

 Major and minor

-Beyond the other courses listed in the Sociology Graduate Course Catalog, faculty can also offer courses on specialized topics within each major area of concentration with the codes listed below:
+Information about our existing courses are available in the Sociology Graduate Course Catalog.
+Beyond the courses listed in the catalog, faculty can also offer courses on specialized topics with the codes listed below: